The VS Code Go extension provides rich language support for the Go programming language.

 If you are new to Go, this article provides the overview on Go code organization and basic

 go commands.
-Watch this video from the Go Open Source Live conference for an explanation of how to build your first Go application using VS Code Go.
+Watch “Getting started with VS Code Go” for an explanation of how to build your first Go application using VS Code Go.

 This extension provides many features, including IntelliSense, code navigation, and code editing support.
 It also shows diagnostics as you work and provides enhanced support for testing and debugging your programs.
 See the full feature breakdown for more details and to learn how to tune its behavior.